swanav/swanav/README.md

 - 😄 Pronouns: `He/Him`
 - 📫 How to reach me: `swanavsw@usc.edu`
 - 📍 Where I'm at right now: `Los Angeles, CA`
-- 🌱 I’m currently looking for Full Time opportunities starting May 2024.
+- 🔍 I’m actively 👀 for Full Time opportunities starting May 2024.

 <!--
 - 👯 I’m looking to collaborate on ...